 Alternative 1 (No Action).
 There is no recreational vessel limit for gag.
-The recreational bag limit for gag is 1 fish per person per day within the 3 shallow water grouper aggregate (no more than 1 grouper may be gag or black grouper).
+The recreational bag limit for gag is 1 fish per person per day within the 3-grouper aggregate (no more than 1 grouper may be gag or black grouper).

-Alternative 2.
-Establish a private recreational vessel limit for gag of:

-Sub-Alternative 2a.
-2 fish per vessel per day.
+Preferred Alternative 2.
+Establish a private recreational vessel limit for gag of: Preferred Sub-Alternative 2a.
+2 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.
 Sub-Alternative 2b.
-4 fish per vessel per day.
+4 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

-Alternative 3.
-Establish a for-hire recreational vessel limit for gag of:

-Sub-Alternative 3a.
-2 fish per vessel per trip.
+Preferred Alternative 3.
+Establish a for-hire recreational vessel limit for gag of: Preferred Sub-Alternative 3a.
+2 fish per vessel per trip not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.
 Sub-Alternative 3b.
-4 fish per vessel per trip.
+4 fish per vessel per trip not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

-Alternatives 2 and 3 propose gag recreational vessel limits that would help reduce recreational harvest to end overfishing and rebuild the stock.
-Alternatives 2 and 3 would not alter the black grouper bag limit, which would remain 1 black grouper per person per day within the 3-grouper aggregate (See Sub-Action 7a for modifications to the black grouper bag limit).
-Alternative 2 and associated sub-alternatives would establish a per day gag vessel limit for the private recreational component of the recreational sector.
-Alternative 3 and associated sub-alternatives would establish a per trip gag vessel limit for the for-hire component of the recreational sector.
+Preferred Alternatives 2 and 3 propose gag recreational vessel limits that would help reduce recreational harvest to end overfishing and rebuild the stock.
+Preferred Alternatives 2 and 3 would not alter the black grouper bag limit, which would remain 1 black grouper per person per day within the 3-grouper aggregate (See Sub-Action 7a for modifications to the black grouper bag limit).
+Preferred Alternative 2 and associated sub-alternatives would establish a per day gag vessel limit for the private recreational component of the recreational sector.
+Preferred Alternative 3 and associated sub-alternatives would establish a per trip gag vessel limit for the for-hire component of the recreational sector.
 Vessel limits separated by day and trip are provided as alternatives to constrain harvest for separate components of the recreational sector.
 Because for-hire vessels may take multiple trips in a day, a per trip limit would ensure equal access for customers on a second trip and would not need to discard a gag if one was caught on the first trip.

 Biological effects are not expected to differ among alternative in terms of risk to overfishing because harvest will be limited to the recreational ACL.
 Smaller recreational vessel limits would potentially decrease recreational landings, helping to constrain harvest to the updated catch levels but could also result in higher discards.
 Discard mortality of snowy grouper is considered 100% (SEDAR 36 Update, 2021).
-When considering discards, Alternative 1 (No Action) would have the least potential for negative biological effects followed by Sub-Alternative 2b, Sub-Alternative 3a, Sub-Alternative 2b, and Sub-Alternative 3b.
+When considering discards, Alternative 1 (No Action) would have the least potential for negative biological effects followed by Preferred Sub-Alternative 2a, Preferred Sub-Alternative 3a, Sub-Alternative 2b, and Sub-Alternative 3b.

 Establishing a vessel limit will most likely result in a reduction in harvest and economic benefits, however it would allow longer access to the fishery during the fishing year.
-With regards to the estimated change in consumer surplus, Sub-Alternative 2a is expected to have the largest negative economic effect, followed by Sub-Alternative 2b, Sub-Alternative 3a, and Sub-Alternative 3b.
+With regards to the estimated change in consumer surplus, Preferred Sub-Alternative 2a is expected to have the largest negative economic effect, followed by Sub-Alternative 2b, Preferred Sub-Alternative 3a, and Sub-Alternative 3b.
 Social impacts will be the tradeoff between longer access to the resource and trip efficiency.
 Sector components that have a more restrictive vessel limit may have more negative social effects.
-Therefore it can be assumed that Sub-Alternatives 2a and 3a will have potential for higher negative social impacts when compared to Alternative 1 (No Action) and Sub-Alternatives 2b and 3b.
+Therefore it can be assumed that Preferred Sub-Alternatives 2a and 3a would have potential for higher negative social impacts when compared to Alternative 1 (No Action) and Sub-Alternatives 2b and 3b.
 Administrative burden would increase for all alternatives aside from Alternative 1 (No Action) because gag does not currently have a vessel limit.